splunk/public-o11y-docs/gdi/get-data-in/application/application.rst

    Instrument a Ruby application TOGGLE <ruby/get-started>
    Instrument a PHP application TOGGLE <php/get-started>
    Instrument a C++ application TOGGLE <cpp/get-started-cpp>
-   Instrument applications written in other programming languages <other-languages>
    Send spans from the Istio service mesh <istio/istio>

 You can instrument your back-end services and applications to send metrics and traces to Splunk Observability Cloud.